How Much am I Worth as an Artist of 50 years Experience?

 Make sure your retail prices are competitive with your wholesalers, if you retail also; depending on locations, a 10 to 20% variation in price might be acceptable.

-I must admit every now and again I will create one of my masterpieces that everybody love, and if I love it, you can guarantee many people will love it; this is when I will attach a special price, I have only been wrong once when a selected piece took more than 12 months to sell, maybe the special price is a little high, but I have no problem retiring it to my private collection.
+I must admit every now and again, I will create one of my masterpieces that everybody loves.
+And if I love it, you can guarantee many people will love it.
+This is when I will attach a special price.
+I have only been wrong once when a selected piece took more than 12 months to sell.
+Maybe the special price is a little high, but I have no problem retiring it to my private collection.

-Unless you are one of those lucky artists that the collectors have adopted, which means you work demands high prices and not lacking for sales, most artists have a Bread utter production, you will need it during tough times.
+Unless you are one of those lucky artists that the collectors have adopted, which means your work demands high prices and not lacking for sales, most artists have a bread and butter production and you will need it during tough times.